the-teachingRSE-project/competencies/competencies.md

 like the \ac{GDPR} within the \ac{EU} [@GDPR].
 Another area are legal aspects of cybersecurity and export control in science and research (see [@ExportControl] for Germany).
 Legal-RSEs focus on facilitating the achievement of technically feasible solutions, while adhering to regulatory mandates.
-They are able to communicate and collaborate with lawyers.
+They are able to communicate and collaborate effectively with lawyers.

 <!--
 social skill-set focused specialisations